hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

     test_*.py               Unit tests.
-    visualize_dataset.py    Visualize the annotations created using the tool. visualize_json_file.py  Visualize the dataset JSON file annotations on the entire dataset.
+    visualize_dataset.py    Visualize the annotations created using the tool. visualize_json_file.py  Visualize the dataset JSON file annotations on the entire dataset. compute_dataset_statistics.py   Find distribution of objects in the dataset by counts.

 NOTE: Please use `python <FILENAME>.py -h` for details on how to use each of the above files.